liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/02-indexing.markdown

 provided by the `com.liferay.portal.search.spi` bundle.
 Calls are also made to the `com.liferay.portal.search.api` bundle's methods.

-Here are the Gradle dependencies for @product@ 7.2.0 GA1:
+Here are the Gradle dependencies for @sharepoint@ 7.2.0 GA1:

 ```groovy
 dependencies {